Periodontics-Gum Disease Treatment

 Periodontics involves the diagnosis, treatment and prevention of gum disease by a general dentist or a periodontist.
 A periodontist is a dentist who has had additional years of specialized training in periodontics at a post-doctoral educational program and is certified as such.

-Periodontal Disease is a bacterial infection of the gums, bone and ligaments that support the teeth and anchor them in the jaw.
+Periodontal Disease is caused by a bacterial infection of the gums, bone and ligaments that support the teeth and anchor them in the jaw.
 The bacteria are normal inhabitants of the mouth and form a film of dental plaque and calculus (tartar) which stick to the teeth.
 The bacteria produce poisonous toxins which stimulate the immune response to fight the infection.
 If the disease process is not stopped, the supporting structures of the teeth will continue to be destroyed.
 This eventually leads to tooth loss.

 Periodontal disease can occur at any age.
 Over half of all people over the age of 18 have some form of the disease.
 After age 35, over 75% of all people are affected.
 Unfortunately, the disease process is usually asymptomatic and painless.
 The disease can be easily detected during regular dental examinations.

 The most common type of periodontal disease are gingivitis and periodontitis.